Our top choices among the best soccer cleats for defenders this year are:

 - More durable materials.

-That said, the best soccer cleats for defenders are blade cleats because they have a better grip on the ground, thinner, and offer superior turning ability.
+That said, the best soccer cleats for defenders are blade cleats that are excellent on straight-line and lateral movements because they have a better grip on the ground, are thinner, and offer superior turning ability.
 But you have to be aware that blade cleats are less stable than conical studs.

 If blade cleats don’t work for you, choose the boot with a mixed blade and conical studs.
 In fact, there is a growing number of amateur and professional soccer players who prefer the mixed blade and conical studs because they have the best of both worlds – stability, excellent turning ability, and quick release from the ground.